-We specialize in Oregon fishing charters out of Astoria, Oregon; during the Astoria area's prime fishing months which are from May into October.
+We specialize in Astoria fishing charters, during the Astoria area's prime fishing months which are from May into October.
 Astoria Oregon charter fishing is absolutely phenomenal with a variety of species of fish available to target!
 We are close to the Seaside, Cannon Beach and Ilwaco areas.

 One of the reasons that the Astoria area provides such consistent fishing success is because of it's close proximity to both the waters of the Pacific Ocean and the Columbia River.